 |Forest Walk Babakan Siliwangi Entrance Fee|

-Every 15 meters, there is a trash bin available on the forest walk.
+Every 15 meters, there is a trash bin available on the site.
 Babakan Siliwangi is also equipped with Wifi in some spots.
 Near the entrance, visitors can find street food vendors selling snacks and drinks.

 How To Get To Forest Walk Babakan Siliwangi

-Forest Walk Babakan Siliwangi is easy to reach from any point of the city.
-It takes less than 30 minutes to get to the forest.
-From either Bandung Airport or Bandung Railway Station.
+Forest Walk Babakan is easy to reach from any point in the city.
+It takes less than 30 minutes to get to the site.
+Either from Bandung Airport or Bandung Railway Station.
 The most convenient way to get there is by taxi.
 Hail a metered cab or use an online taxi service.

 There is a public van route Ciroyom-Cicaheum which stops in front of the forest walk’s entrance.
 Use this public van if visitors happen to be in an area passed by this transport line.
-A trip typically costs around IDR 9,000.
-Another option, visitors can rent a private car if planning to visit several places in a day.
-Renting a car costs from IDR 400,000 for a day trip.
+A trip typically costs around Rp9.000.
+Another option is visitors can rent a private car if planning to visit several places in a day.
+Renting a car costs from Rp400.000 for a day trip.

-The forest walks located in the downtown, Jalan Tamansari No.73, Lb.
+The forest walks situated in Bandung downtown, Jl.
+Tamansari No.73, Lb.
 Siliwangi, Coblong, Bandung, West Java 40132.